vfmd/vfmd-spec/doc/specification.md

         _opening-backticks-count_ characters are considered to be
         markup.
 The middle _code-content-length_ characters shall form the content of the code span.
-For HTML output, the content of the code-span should be _html-escaped_.
+For HTML output, the content of the code-span should be [html-text-escaped].
      4. Set [consumed-character-count] to _code-span-length_

 <h3 id="procedure-for-identifying-image-tags">Procedure for identifying image tags</h3>